axelhahn/cronwrapper/readme.md

 convention how to name your log files.

 Questions:
 * How do you check if a job was successful?
+Just trust them?
 Watching each log?
-On each System?
-Just trust?
+On each of your systems?
 * How do you detect if the last job execution was successful but does not run anymore?

-My simple approach: Just using a wrapper in front of your command breaks tons of limits!
-Suddenly you can do so many things.
+My simple approach: By simüly adding a wrapper in front of your current command breaks tons of limits!
+Suddenly a simple action opens so many posibilities.

 # Requirements